-Not all prescription lenses are created equal.
-We only use the best lens design on the market for any of our prescription sunglasses.
+Not all prescription shooting lenses are created equal.
+We only use the best lens design on the market for any of our Rx shooting eyewear.
 The design we use compensates for the curve of wrapped, sports frame, sunglasses by recalculating your prescription at every point on the back of each lens including the peripheral zones.
-This new lens technology is called Digital Free-Form Surfacing.
-This is not to be confused with just plain old Digital Surfacing.
+This new lens technology is called Digital Free-Form Surfacing and should not be confused with standard Digital Surfacing.

 This new lens technology has only been around for a few years, and most companies out there are not yet investing in it in order to save themselves money.
 Our number one goal at ADS Sports Eyewear is to provide the best possible experience, at the lowest possible price.
 The fact that we use this technology in 99% of our eyewear, we are able to get it at a better price than any local shop in your area, or any other site on the internet.
 If you find a better price on the Shamir Autograph Lens Design, we will match it and beat it by 10%.

 We encourage anyone to call if you have any more questions about this technology, but you can also read more about it by clicking here.
 The benefits of Free-Form technology for a precision activity like shooting can not be overstated.

 Lens Materials for Prescription Shooting Glasses:

 Polycarbonate and Trivex are the only acceptable materials to use when making lenses for prescription shooting glasses because they are unbreakable.
 The animations below show how the materials hold up against a 500 gram missle being fired into the center of a lens blank.
 We included the lens material CR-39 (plastic), which is used everyday eyeglasses, to show you how vulnerable you are if you are shooting with your regular rx eyeglasses.